bobbingwide/fizzie/readme.txt

 It took two days to create the category template.
 A fully working version of the theme is going to take some time.

+The archive related templates in the theme only work with a version of Gutenberg that has a fix developed for [github WordPress gutenberg issue 25377].

 == References ==